BrentPease1/pease-lab/content/project/nightjars/index.md

 ---
-  title: Nightjar Distribution in southern Illinois
+  title: Nightjar Distribution in Southern Illinois
 summary: An example of using the in-built project page.
 tags:
   - Deep Learning